Office of Diversity Education

 The Office of Diversity Education offers a variety of social justice and diversity workshops including the following: Welcoming Workshop, Stereotypes Workshop, Trigger Words Workshop, Diversity Circles and Leadership Diversity Workshops.
 The ODE will create workshops tailored to your specific needs and interests.
 To request a workshop, please contact Terri Johnson, Assistant Dean for Student Multicultural Affairs at firstname.lastname@example.org or at 863-1342.

-The Assistant Dean serves as advisor and provides support for the Coalition for Diversity and Social Justice which includes seven culture, identity, and social justice based groups within the coalition: Pirates for Pride, E.B.O.N.Y., Kappa Delta Chi, Latinos Unidos, SU NATIVE, Asian Student Association and SU Planned Piratehood.
+The Assistant Dean serves as an advisor and provides support and resources for the Coalition for Diversity and Social Justice which includes eight cultural, identity, and social justice based groups within the coalition: Pirates for Pride, E.B.O.N.Y., Kappa Delta Chi, Hispanics and Latinos Organization, SU NATIVE, Asian Student Association, SU Planned Piratehood and Students for Environmental Activism and Knowledge.
 (Each organization within the Coalition also has an advisor).
+All students are welcome to be a part of the Coalition if they are interested in working on diversity and social justices causes.

 The Cross Cultural Center is located in Office 234 in the Prothro Center for Lifelong Learning.